Helmut-Schmidt-University-EMA/ai-torque-cpp-inference/README.md

 1. Build on linux
 2. create compiled_model folder on daq with 3 files (`model.pt`, `daqmodels_exec`, `torchlibs`)
-3. Download libtorch for cpu and then copy libtorch/lib .so files to `torchlibs` folder
+3. Download libtorch for linux cpu and then copy libtorch/lib .so files to `torchlibs` folder
 4. on daq device run this
 ```sh
 cd compiled_model